tonywu6/mdbookkit/docs/src/permalinks/features.md

 > [!TIP]
 >
-> Not only is linking by paths well-supported by platforms such as
+> Not only is linking by paths well-supported by forges such as
 > [GitHub][github-relative-links], but editors like VS Code also provide smart features
 > like [path completions][vscode-path-completions] and [link
 > validation][link-validation].

 **URL fragments** are preserved.
-For example, you may use fragments to link to specific lines, if your Git hosting provider supports it:
+For example, you may use fragments to link to specific lines, if your Git forge supports it:

 > ```md
 > This book uses [esbuild] to